How to find out if someone has life insurance

 Policygenius content follows strict guidelines for editorial accuracy and integrity.
 Learn about our editorial standards and how we make money.

-If you’re not sure if someone had life insurance when they died, their financial or legal advisor — or a life insurance policy locator — can help you determine if they had life insurance coverage.
+If you’re not sure if someone had life insurance when they died, their financial or legal advisor — or a life insurance policy locator — can help you determine if they had coverage.

-Here’s a simple, step-by-step approach to find if a life insurance policy exists and what to do when you find it.
+Here’s a simple, step-by-step approach to find out if a life insurance policy exists and what to do when you find it.

 5 steps to find a life insurance policy

-Organizing a loved one’s documents after their death can be a daunting task.
 There’s no time limit to claim a death benefit on a policy, so there’s no pressure to find it within a certain period.

 1. Search for a physical copy of the policy